 They define qualifications in the sphere of operating and maintaining equipment (e.g. cranes and mobile platforms).
-They are standardised by Office of Technical Inspection(UDT) under the Technical Supervision Act of 21 December 2000.
-Thanks to them, we will acquire the certificate needed to perform professions such as:
+They are standardised by Office of Technical Inspection(UDT) on the basis of the Technical Supervision Act of 21 December 2000.

-- crane operator, crane operator and crane maintainer
+- crane operator, crane operator and crane maintenance worker;

 What equipment is subject to UDT?